johnbillion/plugin-info/readme.txt

 == Installation ==

-This plugin only works with WordPress 2.7 or later.
-Earlier versions of WordPress did not include the necessary Plugin API for the plugin to function.

-1. Unzip the ZIP file and drop the folder straight into your wp-content/plugins directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+You can install this plugin directly from your WordPress dashboard:

+ 1. Go to the *Plugins* menu and click *Add New*.
+ 2. Search for *Plugin Info*.
+ 3. Click *Install Now* next to the Plugin Info plugin.
+ 4. Activate the plugin.
-3. Now read the usage guidelines below.
+ 5. Now read the usage guidelines below.

+Alternatively, see the guide to [Manually Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Usage =

 1. Write a new blog post or page, or open an existing post or page for editing.
-2. In the 'Plugin Info' box on that screen, type the slug of the plugin (see [screenshot #1](http://wordpress.org/extend/plugins/plugin-info/screenshots/)).
+2. In the 'Plugin Info' box on that screen, type the slug of the plugin (see [screenshot #1](http://wordpress.org/plugins/plugin-info/screenshots/)).
 The plugin slug is the last part of the URL of the plugin's page on wordpress.org.
 3. Add a shortcode to your blog entry like this: `[plugin version]` and save the post.
 (That's the word 'plugin' and not the slug of the plugin by the way).
 4. Take a look at your post and the version number of the plugin will be displayed.

-For a definitive list of all the shortcodes you can use, see the [FAQ page](http://wordpress.org/extend/plugins/plugin-info/faq/).
+For a complete list of all the shortcodes you can use, see the [FAQ page](http://wordpress.org/plugins/plugin-info/faq/).

 == Frequently Asked Questions ==